by Tomasz Fiedoruk AI-assisted content, reviewed by the author

-Schumann Resonance and Sleep: A Complete Guide
+Schumann Resonance and Sleep: What the Research Shows

 Can Earth's electromagnetic activity affect your sleep?
 Research suggests yes — especially during geomagnetic storms.
 Here's the evidence and what you can do about it.